• Only for the mother of the child

 • Payout on the 8th for the previous month

-In the case of employed mothers, we receive information about the estimated date of birth of children born on or after 10 June 2022 from health service providers (doctor or midwife).
-We determine whether the mother is already entitled to maternity leave and maternity benefit before the child’s estimated date of birth or from the child’s birth, depending on whether the mother is employed or not.
+We determine whether the mother is entitled to maternity leave and the mother’s parental benefit before the child’s expected date of birth or starting from the child’s birth, depending on whether the mother is employed or not.

 How can I receive maternity benefit and maternity leave if I work based on a contract under the Law of Obligation, am self-employed, a member of a governing body, notary, or bailiff?